saurabhkumarkardam/S-bevel/platforms/substrate/charts/substrate-genesis/README.md

 # substrate-genesis

-This Helm chart generates keys for a specified number of nodes using the dscp-node CLI tool, storing them as Kubernetes secrets and, if enabled, saving them to HashiCorp Vault, while also generating a customized Genesis based on user-provided information.
+This Helm chart generates a customized Genesis based on user-provided information.

 ## TL;DR